georzaza/EclassDownloader/README.md

 # EclassDownloader
 ----- DESCRIPTION

+It is a multiple file downloader designed specifically for downloading files from eclass.uth.gr.
+If you want to use this, you should already be a member of eclass.uth.gr

+----- COMPATIBLE WITH
-EclassDownloader is a browser extension.
+EclassDownloader is a browser extension that works ONLY on Chrome and Opera.
+If you want to add it on Mozilla Firefox then don't use the chrome extension store.
+Download from here and add manually.
+(See the end of the document)

+----- DOWNLOAD
+This github version will not be updated in the future.
 You can find this extension on
     https://chrome.google.com/webstore/detail/eclass-downloader/lkmjedjbimbmidehpdeeiijkkkholalc
-from where you can download and install it.
-This is a multiple file downloader designed specifically for downloading files on eclass.uth.gr.
-So if you want to use this, you should already be a member of eclass.uth.gr

 ----- FURTHER DESCRIPTION

 Eclass.uth.gr is a website designed for the University of Thessaly.
-On that site teachers upload files for the students, and students download these files. written on 24/6/2020:
+On that site teachers upload files for the students, and students download these files. on 24/6/2020:
         For a long time now, eclass.uth.gr does not provide functionality for downloading whole folders with files.
-So, i wrote this extension, which finds all the files under a folder, and lets the user select which of these files they want to download.
+So, i wrote this extension, which finds all the files under a folder, and lets the user select which of these files they want to download. on 1/9/2020:
+        Eclass.uth.gr finally started the support of downloading whole folders so this extension might not be as useful now.

 -----CODE-DESCRIPTION

-It uses the source code of the Batch Link Downloader for the "appearance" of the extension.
+It uses the source code of the Batch Link Downloader as the GUI of the extension.
 First a "mini" web crawler algorithm is implemented, which will fetch every link under a folder.
 This "fetch" happens using xmlHTTPrequests.
-The results are then filtered and the user is presented with (only) the files present under the current folder.
-He can then multiple select the files that he wants to download using various methods.
+The results are then filtered and the user is presented with (only) the files present under the current folder (Batch Link Downloader was showing multiple links including websites, so this is practically a better version of BTD for eclass only.)

 ------Instructions on how to manually add this extension on your browser by downloading it from github: